mindw/yaml-config-merger/README.md

-# Prometheus Config Merger
+# Yaml Config Merger
-Sidecar to merge Prometheus configuration from multiple ConfigMaps and save it to file.
+Sidecar to merge Yaml snippets from multiple ConfigMaps and save it to file.

-It is supposed to run as sidecar for Prometheus.
+Exposes metrics on (configurable) port `http://0.0.0.0:9980/`.

+Originally conceived as a sidecar for Prometheus, it can be used with anything consuming a yaml configuration file.

 ## How does it work
 1. Watch the changes to configmaps with specific label.